neoforged/.github/primers/1.21.10/index.md

 ### List of Changes

-`net.minecraft.world.level.block.state.BlockBehaviour#entityInside` now takes in an a `boolean` indicating whether the entity is intersecting or inside the block
+`net.minecraft.world.level.block.state.BlockBehaviour#entityInside` now takes in a `boolean` indicating whether the entity is intersecting or inside the block